 - Walk along some historical paths

-Meeting points for the tour varies depending on the package booked.
+Meeting points for the tour vary depending on the package booked.

 5. The 24-Hour Hop-On Hop-Off Sightseeing Bus Tour